Lay3rLabs/wavs-eas/DEPLOYMENT_GUIDE.md

 1. **Batch operations** when possible
 2. **Consider indexing needs** when designing schemas
-3. **Use LogResolver** for simple use cases that don't require querying
+3. **Use IndexerResolver** for all attestations that need to be queryable

 ## Troubleshooting